Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What are the symptoms of a pulmonary embolism?

-The symptoms of pulmonary embolism include:
+The symptoms of a pulmonary embolism include:

-- sudden or new breathlessness
+- sudden or worsening breathlessness

 - chest pain, which may be worse with deep breaths

-- fast heart rate
+- heart palpitations

-- fast breathing
+- fast breathing and heart rate

-- cough, or coughing up blood
+- cough or coughing up blood

-- fainting or dizziness
+- fainting or lightheadedness

 What causes a pulmonary embolism?